-HB 567 (Bowers/Miles): The C.R.O.W.N.
+HB 567 (Bowers et al./Miles et al.): The C.R.O.W.N.
 (Create a Respectful and Open World for Natural Hair) Act bans race-based hair discrimination at school and work.
-Per the 2021 Crown Study for Girls, "half of Black mothers with daughters have encountered discrimination surrounding their hair as early as 5 years old, and a large majority reported hearing instances of such discrimination by their 12th birthdays."1 The C.R.O.W.N.
+Per the 2021 Crown Study for Girls, "half of Black mothers with daughters have encountered discrimination surrounding their hair as early as 5 years old, and a large majority reported hearing instances of such discrimination by their 12th birthdays."
+The C.R.O.W.N.
 Act will reduce the likelihood that people are removed from their schools or workplaces due to discrimination and attitudes toward their hairstyles.